The Range

 Range.extractContents()

-Moves contents of a Range from the document tree into a DocumentFragment.
+from the document tree into a DocumentFragment

-Range.getBoundingClientRect() Experimental
+Range.getBoundingClientRect()

-Range.getClientRects() Experimental
+Range.getClientRects()

-Returns a list of DOMRect objects that aggregates the results of Element.getClientRects() for all the elements in the Range.
+objects that aggregates the results of Element.getClientRects()

-Range.isPointInRange() Experimental
+Range.isPointInRange()

 Range.insertNode()

-Insert a Node at the start of a Range.
+at the start of a Range

-Range.intersectsNode() Experimental
+Range.intersectsNode()

 Range.selectNode()

-Sets the Range to contain the Node and its contents.
+to contain the Node

 Range.selectNodeContents()

-Sets the Range to contain the contents of a Node.
+to contain the contents of a Node

 Range.setEnd()

-Sets the end position of a Range.
+Sets the end position of a Range

 Range.setStart()

-Sets the start position of a Range.
+Sets the start position of a Range

 Range.setEndAfter()

-Sets the end position of a Range relative to another Node.
+Sets the end position of a Range

 Range.setEndBefore()

-Sets the end position of a Range relative to another Node.
+Sets the end position of a Range

 Range.setStartAfter()

-Sets the start position of a Range relative to another Node.
+Sets the start position of a Range

 Range.setStartBefore()

-Sets the start position of a Range relative to another Node.
+Sets the start position of a Range

 Range.surroundContents()

-Moves content of a Range into a new Node.
+Moves content of a Range

 Range.toString()

-Returns the text of the Range.
+Returns the text of the Range

 Specifications